kitnil/awesome/README.md

 ## JavaScript

+- [vaultPass](https://github.com/mulbc/vaultPass) - A Chrome extension to leverage Hashicorp Vault as Credential Storage for teams
 - [mapus](https://github.com/alyssaxuu/mapus) - A map tool with real-time collaboration 🗺️
 - [nijs](https://github.com/svanderburg/nijs) - NiJS: An internal DSL for Nix in JavaScript
 - [discord-voice-recorder](https://github.com/chebro/discord-voice-recorder) - A nifty script that can pipe out audio from a discord voice channel to your local storage.
 A discord voice recorder!